noble-varghese/personal-notes/content/projects/2024-12-16-building-a-text-expander-in-go-a-journey.md

 ---
 date: 2024-12-12
-title: "Builidng a cross platform text-expander"
+title: "Building a Text Expander in Go: A Journey"
 tags: [golang, text-expander]
 socialDescription: ""
 socialImage: ""